hippie-cycling/CBFT/README.md

 - Customizable alphabet support.
 - Known Plaintext list-based attack.
-- Bruteforce using 350k English words.
+- Bruteforce using dictionary attack (400k English-latin words).
-- Playfair dictionary attack with bigram frequency fitness scoring.
+- Bigram frequency fitness scoring
 - Playfair cracking via a Memetic Algorithm (evolutionary search) to find the best key.
 - Bruteforce (for Hill) using all possible 2x2 or 3x3 matrix keys.
 - IoC based analysis.
 Range defined by the user.
-- Frequency based analysis.
-Sensibility defined by the user.
-- Generation of all possible n x m matrices.
 - Saving results to files for further analysis.

 To run the program, download the repository and launch main.py.